TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 | Github Action    | ./github (Yaml)       | Good                                                                                                                                     |
 | Jenkins          | ClickOps/Java-Groovy  | FUCK OFF - For me Jenkins only good initially - fast but not reliable and dependency versioning is like ass - Please stay away from this |
 | AWS CodePipeline | buildspec.yaml (Yaml) | OK but for some unique cases you may need to do more tricky stuff                                                                        |

-> Disclaimer: This is only my opinion.
-But trust me, I used all of them
-> extensively with a deep understanding.

 And all of them are really different compare to each other.
 Then with a big system, it will be very hard for us to migrate from this platform to another,